Consultation is now closed.

-Council is currently consulting with the community on the new park at Pinaroo Place/Kullah Parade as well as the proposed pocket park at 552 Mowbray Road.
+Council consulted with the community on the new park at Pinaroo Place/Kullah Parade as well as the proposed pocket park at 552 Mowbray Road.

-The community is being encouraged to provide feedback on the proposed 6,300 m2 park design which currently includes the following features:-
+The community was encouraged to provide feedback on the proposed 6,300 m2 park design which currently includes the following features:-

 - Off-street parking